 - wear long sleeves, loose trousers, a hat and sunglasses with a UV 400 label

 Heat exhaustion can develop when the body finds it difficult to keep cool.
 Symptoms include headaches, dizziness, nausea and vomiting, tiredness, muscle cramps, stomach cramps and pale skin.
-As some of these could also be due to unstable blood glucose levels, it's important to test regularly.
+As some of these could also be due to unstable blood sugar levels, it's important to test regularly.

 Heat exhaustion needs immediate treatment.
 Move to a cool place to rest and sip a cold drink.
 If left untreated, heat exhaustion can lead to the more severe and potentially life-threatening condition heat stroke, so take action straight away.